brandmaker/MediaPoolWebHookConsumer/README.md

 ## Motivation

-In order to synchronize contents and assets, which are stored in BrandMakers DAM Solution "Media Pool", a powefull WebHook integration is offered.
+In order to synchronize contents and assets, which are stored in BrandMakers DAM Solution "Media Pool", a powerfull WebHook integration is offered.

 To register and retrieve events from this integration, integrators need to implement a REST endpoint to capture the POST data and pull the according information from the MediaPool API.